Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Ojwu95O6Z3Q.md

 # [August 17th, 2021 Livestream](../2021-08-17.md)
 ## Q&A: Will there be some chance to get Terraforming?
 https://www.youtube.com/watch?v=Ojwu95O6Z3Q
-This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Terraforming?](./yt-WiOYOVygsJE.md) [https://www.youtube.com/watch?v=WiOYOVygsJE](https://www.youtube.com/watch?v=WiOYOVygsJE)
+This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: Any plans for terrain manipulation?](./yt-kEDg5KTxvQ4.md) [https://www.youtube.com/watch?v=kEDg5KTxvQ4](https://www.youtube.com/watch?v=kEDg5KTxvQ4)

 ### Topics